 From Socks to Shin Guards

-Some players pull their socks all the way up to their knees, see Thierry Henry, John Terry, Clint Dempsey and Neymar.
-Others try to emulate the style of the great Michele Platini and other old timers, with their long hair, tight shorts, and socks pushed down to their ankles, shin guards were often absent then.
+Some top level soccer players pull their socks all the way up to their knees, see Thierry Henry, John Terry, Clint Dempsey and Neymar.
+Others try to emulate the style of the great Michele Platini and other famous old timers, who wore their long hair, their shorts tight, and had their socks pushed down to their ankles, shin guards were often absent then.

 But in the past shin guards were just a few sheets of newspaper or pieces of wood inserted into the socks.
 Thankfully, there have been improvements, and most shin guards are a combination of shock-resistant polypropylene, foam, and plastic.
 The shin guards today are both light and strong, able to withstand a tough tackle but not make you feel like you’re wearing ankle weights.